singulart/redditmap/README.md

 `celery --app=processusers worker --concurrency=<number of apps in appconfig.json> -l info`

-NOTE: Celery tasks can be ran in parallel with users collecting.
-If there is no user to process, the process will quietly wait.
+NOTE: Celery worker tasks can be ran in parallel with users collecting.
+If there is no user to process, workers will quietly wait.